hwetherall/exec-dashboard/VERCEL_DEPLOYMENT.md

 - **Solution**: Ensure `vercel.json` has proper routing rules

 ### Issue: API key not working
+- **Solution**:
-- **Solution**: Check environment variables are set correctly in Vercel dashboard
+  - Check environment variables are set correctly in Vercel dashboard
+  - Ensure `OPENROUTER_API_KEY` is set for the correct environment (Production/Preview)
+  - Check build logs to verify the build script ran successfully
+  - For local dev: Ensure `.env` file exists and run `npm run build`

 ### Issue: Assets not loading
 - **Solution**: Check file paths are relative (not absolute)